 Madeira is renowned for its gardens, and is often referred to as the ‘floating garden of the Atlantic.’
 No visit here would be complete without a visit to Monte Palace Tropical Garden, considered one of the most beautiful on the island.
 The garden, which opened to the public in 1991, is located on the hilltop of Monte and home to a huge collection of exotic flora from around the world, which thrive thanks to Madeira’s climate.
 Some of the plants and flowers found here include azaleas, ferns, heathers and one of the largest collections of cycads in the world.

-The islands of Madeira have a long winemaking history, dating back to the Age of Exploration when Madeira was a standard port of call for ships heading to the New World or East Indies.
+The islands of Madeira boast a long winemaking history, dating back to the Age of Exploration when Madeira was a standard port of call for ships heading to the New World or East Indies.
 These fortified wines are produced in a variety of styles ranging from dry wines, which can be enjoyed on their own as an aperitif to sweet wines, often paired with desserts.